If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Bees may have small and simple brains but their memory is quite outstanding.
 Their sense of smell is excellent given the 170 genes devoted for sensing smell.
 Surprisingly, bees also communicate through smell and are known for their attack hormone usually released whenever there is an intrusion in their hive.

-Roles within the Bee Colony
+Roles within the Honey Bee Colony

 Each bee colony has a single queen bee and hundreds of drone bees.
 The drones are usually available in late spring and summer.
 The presence of the queen and the workers maintains the social structure of a colony.
 All activities within the hive are controlled through communication dependent on chemical pheromones and communicative “dances” among the bees.
 The size of workforce, the queen, and amount of food in store determine the strength of a bee colony.